Student Athlete Support Program Mission

 Community Learning for Athletic Scholars Success (CLASS)

 MSJC learning communities will provide students with the pathways necessary to successfully transition from non-transfer courses to transfer courses through an integrative approach.
 The mission of Community Learning for Athletic Scholars Success (CLASS) is to help student athletes successfully complete their college English requirements within two years while completing additional general education requirements by developing a sense of community, by encouraging academic collaboration, and by helping them to develop skills that promote lifelong learning.
+This learning community is taught in different formats depending on the semester.

 MSJC Student Athletes participating in the Vision Hat activity

-Student Athlete Summer Bridge Program
+Student Athlete Summer Bridge Workshops

 The course addresses the exploration of current topics and challenges relevant to intercollegiate athletics and the appropriate developmental life skills needed to facilitate college adjustment.
 Further, this course addresses the unique transitional needs of intercollegiate student-athletes.
 This course also focuses on the following topics as they pertain to student athletes: goal setting, time management, career decision making, educational planning, stress management, personal and social responsibility, student/instructor relationships, and NCAA/NAIA transfer rules and requirements.